PdxCodeGuild/Full-Stack-Day-Class/notes/django-admin.md

 Django automatically builds for you an **admin interface** that lets you do basic model manipulation.
 It lives at `/admin/` by default (note that route in `urls.py` that the setup script gives you).

-For the admin site to work properly, you have to write out two steps.
+For the admin site to work, there are some setup steps.

 ## 1. Setup Admin Database